Efficient NLP Model Finetuning via Multistage Data Filtering

-Accuracies fluctuate with the increase of $N_0$.
-From 10\% -- 40\%, average accuracies are 89.30\%, 89.89\%, 89.39\%, and 90.15\%. $N_0$ = 10\% and 30\% have slightly lower accuracies than $N_0$ = 20\% and 40\% by 0.59\% and 0.76\%.
+Accuracies are stable with the increase of $N_0$.
+From 10\% -- 40\%, average accuracy is 89.68\% $\pm$ 0.35\%.
 But normalized run time grows along with $N_0$. $N_0$ = 40\% has 1.95$\times$ longer runtime than $N_0$ = 10\%.
 Experiment results show AGOTs are not sensitive to $N_0$, as the differences among them are very small. $N_0$ = 30\% has the lowest AGOT because of lowest accuracy, however $N_0$ = 40\%'s highest accuracy compensates its longest run time.
-When Sliding window size ($W$) = 16 and Average loss threshold ($ALT$) = 0.1 or 0.2, training will not reach the last stage, so does $W$ = 8 and $ALT$ = 0.1, no matter what $N_0$ is.
-This means the meta predictor will not start working under such harsh stage-transition condition as the average loss is not small enough.
+When Sliding window size ($W$) and Average loss threshold ($ALT$) = (8 or 16, 0.1 or 0.2), training will not reach stage 2.
+This because it's hard for the meta predictor to be trained as well as required by these harsh conditions.
 But it also proves $N_0$ is not a hyperparameter controlling filtering.